 All students are required to complete two courses in English Composition (ENG 101 and ENG 102) and one course in Speech Communication (COM 101).
 In addition, students must demonstrate a sufficient level of skill and knowledge in the basic use of computers.
-This requirement may be satisfied by earning a passing grade in MIS 120 or a computer literacy course.
+This requirement may be satisfied by earning a passing grade in CIS 120, eme 2040 (offered at Florida Public colleges and universities), transfers to Flagler College as EDU 299), or another computer literacy course.